buchanana01/ve-content/docs/help.md

 ### ve-image actions

-- __zoomto__:  The `zoomto` action takes a comma-delimited value consisting of the coordinate region.
+- __zoomto__:  The `zoomto` action takes a comma-delimited value defining the image region to be displayed in the viewer.
+The value is the same as defined in
 Below are example `flyto` actions for Rome, one for a `click` event and another for a `mouseover` (hover) event:
 ```html
 	<span data-click-map-flyto="41.893,12.483,11">Rome</span>